 The energy and momentum that Neal Brown and the coaching staff have brought to the table during the off-season has been anything but disappointing.
 As Brown enters his third year at the helm at WVU, he has been able to complete facility renovations while putting together a top 25 recruiting class for 2022.

-The culture that Brown and staff have built so far at West Virginia has been amazing and it all starts on the defensive side of the ball.
+The culture that Brown and staff have built so far at West Virginia has been amazing.
+If this video doesn’t get you excited for football this season, then nothing will.